ChurchTrac Logo

 Entering Transactions

-To create a new transaction, click on the "New Transaction" button at the bottom of the screen.
+To manually create a new transaction, select the "Add Transaction" button at the bottom of the screen.

 For each transaction, you should enter a Date, Payee or Description, Transaction Type, Fund, and Amount.
-The Ref/Num (Reference or Check Number), Note, Tags and Memo fields are optional.
+The Reference, Note, Tags, Memo, and Attached Files fields are optional.

 • Next Check Number: The highest number from your checkbook, plus one